Fall 2022: RickThomas.Net Becomes LifeOverCoffee.Com

-A motorcycle or a horse does not qualify as a need, and it would be sinful to press my desire for either one while my wife was against me doing so.
-This idea is common sense, as well as a biblical maturity issue.
-In this case, the husband is foolish.
+A motorcycle or horse does not qualify as a need.
+It would be exceptional to “need” those things.
+And it is sinful for this man to frame is cravings for these things as needs while his wife is against him doing so.
+I’m speaking about common sense, as well as biblical maturity.
+In this case study, the husband is foolish.
 He does not understand 1 Peter 3:7, and he is exalting his desires over the clear commands of Scripture to take care of his wife.

 Likewise, husbands, live with your wives in an understanding way, showing honor to the woman as the weaker vessel, since they are heirs with you of the grace of life, so that your prayers may not be hindered. – 1 Peter 3:7

-According to Peter’s text, to be out-of-sync with your wife is to be out-of-sync with God.
+According to Peter, to be out-of-sync with your wife is to be out-of-sync with God.
 I do wonder if the husband realizes the real needs in his life: (1) work on his relationship with God; (2) restore his relationship with his wife.
-It would be sad for a horse to come between the husband and God and between him and his wife.
+A motorcycle or horse should never come between a husband and wife.